College Football 2011: Each Weekend's Top Three Games

 No. 2 Alabama @ No. 23 Auburn

 The Iron Bowl, arguably the fiercest rivalry in college football, got even more venomous this offseason when a diehard Bama fan poisoned Auburn’s iconic 130-year-old oak trees on Toomer’s Corner.
 As for the game itself, the Tide are chomping at the bit to get revenge for last year’s heartbreaking 28-27 loss to eventual national champion Auburn—a game in which Alabama blew a 24-0 second quarter lead.
-On the other side, the Tigers will have an extremely difficult time this season replacing 15 starters on offense and defense from last year’s national championship team.
+On the other side, the Tigers will have an extremely difficult time this season replacing 15 starters from last year’s national championship team.
 The mere seven starters that Auburn returns is the fewest of all 120 FBS teams.

 No. 18 Ohio State @ Michigan

-It’s highly unlikely either team will be in the national title picture and Ohio State’s offseason scandal prevents us from witnessing a Terrelle Pryor vs. Denard Robinson matchup, but it’s still Michigan-Ohio State—one of the greatest rivalries in all of sports.
+It’s highly unlikely either team will be in the national title picture and Ohio State’s offseason scandal prevents us from witnessing a Terrelle Pryor vs. Denard Robinson matchup.
+But it’s still Michigan-Ohio State—one of the greatest rivalries in all of sports.

 Week of December 3

 No. 1 Oklahoma @ No. 9 Oklahoma State